amirbitran/MCPU/readme.txt

 	<PDB_ID>.sec_str
 To create the first two files, run save_triple.c (in the mcpu_prep directory):
 	./save_triple <PDB_ID>
 with triple.energy, sct.energy, and <PDB_ID>.fasta in the directory.
+This may take a few minutes to run.
 NOTE: It is important that the FASTA file have 80 characters per line

 Create <PDB_ID>.sec_str manually.
 File contains secondary structure assignment for each protein residue (see publication [1]).